structurefall/jamulus-builder/AWS/README.md

 ## Prerequisites
 ### Server
-In order to use this code, you'll need to (install Terraform)[https://learn.hashicorp.com/terraform/getting-started/install.html], as well as the (AWS command line interface)[https://aws.amazon.com/cli/].
+In order to use this code, you'll need to [install Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html), as well as the [AWS command line interface](https://aws.amazon.com/cli/).

 ### Client
 Each client machine should install Jamulus, and try it out on public servers